alyssamichelle/progress/The Future of JS 2018.md

 Last year, we focused on frameworks such as React, Angular, Ember, Vue and Backbone.
 This year, we are going to take at look at all the same frameworks, save backbone.
 If there is anyone is less hot than ember, that would be backbone.
 ![angular vs ember vs backbone google trends](http://cl.nicoll.co/oBtr/Screen%20Shot%202017-12-07%20at%2015.56.45.png) We’ll also look at Kendo UI.
 Not out of any bias because we make it and hope it does well, certainly not.
-Looking back can help us determine how each of these frameworks impacted web development in 2017, as well as where they are likely headed. test
+Looking back can help us determine how each of these frameworks impacted web development in 2017, as well as where they are likely headed.

 ## OPEN SOURCE PREDICTIONS FOR 2018
 We all know that Google is the driving source behind Angular and Facebook, the creators and maintainers of React.
 In 2017 we predicted that open source software, controlled by large corporations, aka "Corporate Open Source", would become more prevalent.
 While no new huge contenders have entered the ring in 2017, OS projects that started in 2016 or earlier remain strong (like dotnet and UNIX).
 Whereas others have really taken root and spread, like vscode, TypeScript, and Swift.